 While most stores will recognize you as a tourist, it is always helpful to request your VAT upon check out.
 Ireland VAT has 4 refund systems; the first two listed are the ones I encounter most often.

-With Tax Free Worldwide (which includes Premier Tax Free) you are provided a rather detailed form upon checkout.
-The form lists what you have purchased, how much you paid in VAT and the shop you purchased at.
+With Planet you are provided a detailed receipt upon checkout.
+It lists what you have purchased, how much you paid in VAT, and the shop you purchased at.
 The clerk will sign and verify the purchase, then hand you the receipt, often in an envelope.
-Before you leave, you need to fill out the bottom of the receipt and either post it or turn it in at the Tax Free Worldwide counter airport when you leave Ireland.
-If you paid in cash, a refund check will be mailed to you.
-If you paid by credit card, a credit will be applied to your account.

-Tip: Multiple receipts for Tax Free Worldwide can be inserted into a single envelope as long as the refund is for a single person.
+Tip: Multiple receipts for Planet can be inserted into a single envelope as long as the refund is for a single person or family.
 Different people, separate envelopes.

 Horizon/ Fexco Tax Free Shopping